folio-org/docs/content/en/docs/Users/_index.md

 -  **Users: User loans renew through override.** This permission allows the user to override failed renewals.
 -  **Users: User loans view.** This permission allows the user to view the Loans section on a user record, view the loans page and loan details.
 -  **Users: User loans view, change due date, renew.** This permission allows the user to view the Loans section on a user record, to change a due date on a loan, and renew loans.
+-  **Users: User loans: add patron information.** This permission allows users to add patron-viewable information to the patron’s loan record.
+The information added can be viewed by both patron and staff.
+-  **Users: User loans: add staff information.** This permission allows users to add staff-viewable information to the patron’s loan record.
+The information added cannot be viewed by the patron.
--  **Users: View requests.** This permission allows the user to view the Requests section on a user record.
+-  **Users: View requests.** This permission allows the user to view the **Requests** section on a user record.
 This permission also includes the ability to search and view user records (basic user fields only).

 ## Keyboard shortcuts